-At St Edmund’s School careers education is viewed as critical to young people’s success in raising their aspirations and ensuring they are able to make the most of every opportunity available to them.
+At Wyvern St Edmund’s careers education is viewed as critical to young people’s success in raising their aspirations and ensuring they are able to become the very best version of themselves they can be

-Changes in the labour market locally, nationally and globally, driven by technological development and increasing globalisation means there are greater challenges and opportunities for young people entering the labour market.
-We want to challenge perceptions and raise aspirations so that subject and career choices are free from gender bias and the students are able to look beyond their immediate environment to new and exciting possibilities and be inspired about new opportunities they may not have known about or thought they could not achieve.
+Changes in the labour market, driven by technological development and increasing globalisation, means there are greater challenges and opportunities for young people entering the labour market.
+We want to challenge perceptions and raise aspirations, free from gender bias, so that students are able to look beyond their immediate environment to new and exciting possibilities, being inspired by new opportunities.

 Students and their parents have access to a range of support allowing them to learn about the local labour market requirements and future career paths.

 We value the importance of excellent impartial careers advice and work with a variety of external agencies and local post-16 providers to share advice and guidance to support the future of each student

 The school has a statutory duty to secure independent careers guidance for all Year 8 to 11 students (The Education Act 2011 / Careers Guidance and Access for Education and Training Providers January 2018).